GameDevCoder/portfolio/_clients/crooz.md

 From January 2014 up to October 2016, I worked at [Crooz](https://crooz.co.jp/) in Roppongi, Tokyo on various game projects.
 One of them was Final Fantasy Grandmasters.

-From November 2016, the game project and the team were sold off to another company which underwent a name change and was rebranded as Mighty Games.
+From November 2016, the game project and the team were sold off to another company.
 I continued providing updates and maintenance on the project until July 2017.<br>&nbsp;

 # Unity Mobile Game Project